jtapial/psiplotter-app/docs/known_issues.md

-- Plots may get cut off and introduce a vertical scroll bar to see entire image
+- ~~Plots may get cut off and introduce a vertical scroll bar to see entire image~~ *Fixed in 0.1.4*